lehkonev/curryrs/README.md

 ## Project Status

 This library used to not work due to some linking issues.
-It's not working still right now in it's current state but a fix is on the way see [here](https://github.com/mgattozzi/curryrs/issues/20) for more details!
+It's not working still right now in its current state but a fix is on the way see [here](https://github.com/mgattozzi/curryrs/issues/20) for more details!

 ## Installation